rchampati/pcf-kbs/component/ert/diego/cfdot.md

 ---
-title: How to use CF Diego Operator Toolkit
+title: How to use cfdot to investigate Diego cells
 template: how-to
 id: 115004883487
 locale: en-us
 ---

-# How to use CF Diego Operator Toolkit

 **Environment**